-Auror working for MACUSA, a master wizard of great skill.
+Percival Graves was an exceptionally skilled wizard and an auror who worked for MACUSA.
 In the 1920s, Graves was tasked with tracking down whatever creature was terrorizing New York City.
 For some time, the suspicion fell on Newt Scamander and his escaped fantastic beasts (WFT).

-Percival Graves is a descendant of Gondulphus Graves, one of the original twelve Aurors of MACUSA in early North America (Pm: MACUSA).
+Percival Graves was a descendant of Gondulphus Graves, one of the original twelve Aurors of MACUSA in early North America (Pm: MACUSA).

 Other canon notes and references